Sincan, Ankara

+Sincan is a municipality and metropolitan district of Ankara Province, Turkey.
+Its area is 880 km2, and its population is 572,609 (2022).
+It is a large town 27 km from the city of Ankara.
+Its elevation is 789 m.

 Sincan has friendly relations with the municipality of Doboj Jug from Bosnia and Herzegovina.

 Sincan District hosts ASO 1.
 Organize Sanayi Bölgesi, the biggest Organized Industrial Zone in Ankara, operated by Ankara Chamber of Industry.

 Demographics

 Geography

 Sincan stands on a plain surrounded by hills and watered by the Ankara River, a tributary of the Sakarya River.
 There is some agriculture and light industry in Sincan, but the majority of people commute to Ankara by rail.

 The symbol of the municipality is the tulip.
 The central square is called Lale Meydanı (Turkish for "tulip square"), and every year a tulip festival is held where plastic tulips are handed out in the streets.

+Composition

+There are 57 neighbourhoods in Sincan District: